 These groups create and discuss plans and resource proposals, which are linked to the mission core themes via the SIMPLE Plan and Program Review questions.
-Resource proposals are recommended to President's Cabinet and the Combined Strategic Council for approval and to the Resource and Capacity Council (RAC) for funding.
+Resource proposals are recommended to President's Leadership Team and the Combined Strategic Council for approval and to the Resource and Capacity Council (RAC) for funding.
 Approved proposals are implemented through the college’s lines-of-authority structures, as reflected in the college’s organizational charts.

 In addition to implementing (and improving) planning and decision-making processes, the college also adheres to principles that promote transparent administrative oversight, regulatory compliance, ethical employee conduct, and the protection of campus and community members’ rights.

 Although the current governance structure offers several avenues and opportunities for employees to participate in planning and decision-making, discussions about participatory governance are ongoing.

 As with the state’s other 33 CTCs, Edmonds CC was established by the legislature and is supervised by the State Board for Community and Technical Colleges.
 Other Revised Codes of Washington (RCWs) and Washington Administrative Codes (WACs) identify the laws and regulations that apply to the college.

 Edmonds CC has highly effective, yet evolving, governance structures (based on lines of authority and councils/committees) that clearly define governance relationships in matters of policy and administration.